John Rutherfoord

-John Rutherfoord (December 6, 1792 – August 3, 1866) was a U.S. political figure.
+John Rutherfoord (December 6, 1792 – August 3, 1866) was a Virginia businessman, politician and military officer.
 He served as Acting Governor of Virginia between 1841 and 1842.
-He was the brother-in-law of Edward Coles.

-Biography
+Early life and education

+Rutherfoord was born in Richmond, Virginia's state capital, in 1792.
+His father was Thomas Rutherfoord (1766-1852), a Scottish merchant who emigrated to the colony and also wrote political tracts.
+Sources differ as to whether his mother was Sarah Winston or Sarah Jordan.
+He received a private education appropriate to his class, then traveled to New Jersey for further studies, graduating from Princeton University in 1816.
+He then studied law.

+Career

+Although admitted to the bar, Rutherfoord only practiced law for a short time.
+He was associated with the Mutual Assurance Society, Virginia's first insurance company, becoming its president in 1836 and serving for three decades until his death.

-Rutherfoord graduated from Princeton University in 1816, studied law, and was admitted to the bar.
-He served in a militia unit called the Richmond Fayette Artillery, advancing through the ranks from captain to regimental commander with the rank of colonel.
+As was required of all white men of his time, Rutherfoord also served in a militia unit.
+He was an officer of the Richmond Fayette Artillery, advancing through the ranks from captain to regimental commander with the rank of colonel.

-He became president of the Mutual Assurance Society, Virginia's first insurance company.
-Originally a Democratic-Republican, and later a Whig, and then a Democrat, he served in the Virginia House of Delegates from December 1826 to March 1834.
-Rutherfoord was a member of the state Executive Council from 1839 to 1841.
+Originally a Democratic-Republican until 1833, Rutherfoord then aligned with the Whig until 1837.
+Because of his views on sub-treasuries, Rutherfoord then became a Democrat.
+Richmond City voters elected him as their representative in the Virginia House of Delegates in 1826, and re-elected him many times, so he served from December 1826 to March 1834.
+Legislators then elected Rutherfoord as a member of the state Executive Council, and he served from 1839 to 1841.

 In 1841 Governor Thomas Walker Gilmer resigned to accept election to a seat in the United States House of Representatives.
 His place was taken by John M. Patton, who was first in the line of succession as the Executive Council's senior member.
 Patton served just 12 days before he resigned.
-Having been designated as the senior member of the Executive Council, Rutherfoord then succeeded to the governorship.

-Rutherfoord served one year, from March 31, 1841, to March 31, 1842.
+As the senior member of the Executive Council, Rutherfoord then succeeded to the governorship.
+He served one year, from March 31, 1841, to March 31, 1842.
+Rutherfoord continued Governor Gilmer's dispute with New York governor Seward.
 Upon his resignation, he was succeeded by another Executive Council member, John Munford Gregory, who completed the term to which Gilmer had been elected.